-The purpose of this Catalog and Student Handbook is to provide you with information and resources to help you navigate throughout your journey as you strive to achieve your doctoral education and degree.
-Please use it to inform you about our courses, policies, procedures, and more.
-Reach out to us as we are here to support you.
+As you navigate through the doctoral program, this Catalog and Student Handbook provides you with resources and informs you about our course offerings, policies, procedures, and much more.
+For any additional questions, please reach out to us as we are here to support you.

-We look forward to sharing a future with you, as we further your journey to better serve the needs of children and adolescents.
+We look forward to accompanying you in your pursuit of your doctoral degree and towards our shared goal to better serve the needs of children and adolescents.